762 × 393 × 393 mm (Bronzed-Silver, Bronze, Black)

 Min Unsupported Wires

-A geometry considered a wire when its thinner in both unconnected directions than its length.
+A geometry is considered a wire when it's thinner in both unconnected directions than its length.
 Wires that are under our suggested minimums are prone to breaking in the cleaning process, or warping.

 Min embossed detail